 If an injury or illness is recordable, a supplementary form (e.g. OSHA Form 301) must be completed.
 This form provides more information about the case.
 Such information as the events leading up to the injury or illness, body parts affected, object(s) or substance(s) involved, etc., must be included on this form.

-OSHA Form 301 is only suggested.
-A different form may be used if it contains the same information as OSHA Form 301.
-Other suitable forms are: state workers’ compensation reports, insurance claim reports or the employer’s accident report form.
+Within seven calendar days after receiving information that a recordable work-related injury or illness has occurred, a 301 incident report or equivalent must be completed.
+Equivalent forms may be used if it contains the same information as OSHA Form 301.
+Examples of equivalent forms may come from: state workers’ compensation reports, insurance claim reports or the employer’s incident report form.

 Process to Determine if a Case is Recordable